TanStack/router/docs/api/router-cli.md

 ## Route Exclusion Example

 To ignore files and directories that start with `-` for routing, the following configuration can be used:

+> 🧠 A prefix of `-` is generally recommended when using this option since the minus symbol is typically associated with removal or exclusion.

 ```json
 {